swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 I'm going to reorganise these panes in such a way that makes them easier to see while teaching.

+#### Work flow within Rstudio
+There are two main ways one can work within Rstudio.

+1. Test and play within the interactive R console then copy code into a .R file to run later.
+  1. This works well when doing small tests and initially starting off.
+  2. Becomes laboursome.
+2. Start writing in an .R file and use Rstudio's command / short cut to push current line, selected lines or modified lines to the interactive R console.
+  1. This is great way to start and work as all workings are saved for latter reference and can be read latter.

+> #### Tip: Pushing to the interactive R console {.callout}
+> To run the current line click on the `Run` button just above the file pane.
+Or use the short cut which can be see
+> by hovering the mouse over the button.
+>
+> To run a block of code, select it and then `Run`.
+If you have modified a line
+> of code within a block of code you have just run.
+There is no need to reselct the section and `Run`,
+> you can use the next button along, `Re-run the previous region`.
+This will run the previous code block inculding
+> the modifications you have made.
+>
+> To move between the panes use the short cut, `control` and the number of the defined view.
+> Look at the options in the `View` menu.
+> Two key ones:
+> 1. `Control 1` for the source file (your current R script).
+> 2. `Control 2` for the interactive R console.
+>

+#### Changing the look and feel of Rstudio.
+Open up the prefences menu:

+1. To change the layout of the panes to suit your workflow, look in the `Pane layout` section.
+2. To change background colour, text colour and font size, look in the `Appearance` section.

+> #### Challenge 1 {.challenge}
+> Explore the options and enable the option `Highlight selected line`.
+> Change the defalt theme to something diferent.

 ### Introduction to R